Toadstool-Stipe/toadstool/readme.md

 One can argue that any given module can be broken down into smaller repeatable UI patterns.
 This is a gray area and always subject to interpretation and the point of development.
 One easy distinction is that a UI pattern is more then an element, but less then a full blown module.
 Where those lines exist are up to your team.

 ###The view
 The last part of the puzzle is the assembly of the modules into a view template or layout file.
-The number of view templates will vary greately depending on the size of the application.
+The number of view templates will vary greatly depending on the size of the application.
 It is my best practice to namespace the view template with a class at the `html` or `body` tag.
 In the `views` directory will be a `layouts` directory.
 Correspondingly in the Sass directory will be a `layouts` directory as well.

 For the purpose of the style guide, it is suggested that the layout erb files contain no markup other then the structural containers needed to display the modules.
 The modules themselves would be pulled into the view via partials.
 This is necessary to reduce code duplication, increase maintainability and promote reusability of the engineered modules.